romance939913/cache-out/README.md

 # Cache Out

 Cache Out is my own rendition of the popular securities trading app Robinhood.
 New users can start with up to $10 million in cash, buy or sell shares of over 8,000 companies and various securities, make informed decisions with interactive company graphs and metrics and track their portfolio's performance overtime with up to the minute market data.
+A great platform for "practice investing"

 Here's a link to the [live site](https://cache-out.herokuapp.com/#/)